Gaza gets machinery to equip its first Coca Cola plant

-GAZA/RAMALLAH, Dec 22 (Reuters) - With Israel’s approval, Palestinians began importing machinery on Monday to equip the Gaza Strip’s first Coca Cola plant for an anticipated 2015 launch of operations.
+GAZA/RAMALLAH (Reuters) - With Israel’s approval, Palestinians began importing machinery on Monday to equip the Gaza Strip’s first Coca Cola (KO.N) plant for an anticipated 2015 launch of operations.

 Emad al-Hindi, director-general of the Palestinian National Beverage Company which produces the soft drink in the occupied West Bank, said 10 truckloads of machinery had arrived in Gaza via a crossing with Israel.